Katie Bender (filmmaker)

 Katie Bender Wynn (born 5 October 1985) is an Australian filmmaker based in Los Angeles.
 She made her feature-length directing debut with the 2016 documentary The Will To Fly about Australian Olympic freestyle skier gold medalist Lydia Lassila.

-Life and education
+Early life

 Bender is a former gymnast and freestyle skier, and trained on the Australian freestyle aerial ski team.
 Bender attended Methodist Ladies College in Victoria, Melbourne where she could study and train at a high-performance gymnastics center based on campus.
-At 16 years old, Bender was recruited by The Olympic Winter Institute of Australia to join an athlete talent pathway program which converted gymnasts into freestyle aerial skiers.
+At 16 years old, Bender was recruited by the Olympic Winter Institute of Australia to join an athlete talent pathway program which converted gymnasts into freestyle aerial skiers.

-Bender studied film and digital media at Fashion Institute of Design & Merchandising based in Los Angeles, California.
-After graduation, she interned and began working at Trailer Park Inc, a motion picture marketing firm in Hollywood.